2-Week Maui Itinerary

 Dinner calls for an adventure of a different kind: progressive dining, with each venue within walking distance.
 Start with The Shops at Wailea for pupus at Tommy Bahama’s, lobster cannelloni at Longhi’s, and Kauai Pie ice cream at Lappert’s.
 Stroll over to the lobby at the Grand Wailea for a nightcap at Botero Lounge, then cruise through the hotel’s extravagant grounds to admire its artwork and search for celebrities.

 There are a few ways to experience learning to fly on Maui.
-We’ve tried flying a helicopter, and it was thrilling, but it was so much harder than I thought, and touchy.
+We tried flying a helicopter, and it was thrilling, but it was so much harder than I thought and it was touchy.
 I suggest trying a Cessna to start.
 Much less of a learning curve, and you get to enjoy the views far more than you do when stressing over every slight movement of the controls.
 Fly Maui Hi has the perfect discovery flight where they make it easy to learn and try your hand (quite literally) at flying a plane for the first time.

 Keep the chill island vibe going by seeking out some live, Hawaiian-style music.
 Nearby Monkeypod Kitchen features local prodigies who know how to enchant in C chord, while Mulligan’s—also close—has a rotating schedule of first-rate entertainment.

-There’s no question about it: Your final Maui day on this particular stay requires going out with a bang—or, in this case, an astonishing glide.
+There’s no question about it: Your final Maui day on this 2-week Maui itinerary requires going out with a bang—or, in this case, an astonishing glide.

 From the thrill of ascending into the clouds to astounding perspectives, helicopter tours have gone from a niche activity to a leading choice for vacationers.
 Maui Helicopter tours take voyagers high into the sky to see parts of Maui that shock and inspire.
 Some tours are known to fly passengers across staggering expanses of Hana, Haleakala, and West Maui.